kragen/derctuo/markdown/wire-machines.md

 Kinematic pairs and flexures
 ----------------------------

-It's easy enough to twist some baling wire into a tight helix that another piece of wire can fit through, forming a cylindrical joint.
+It’s easy enough to twist some baling wire into a tight helix that another piece of wire can fit through, forming a cylindrical joint.
 But its translational motion is highly unsatisfactory, due to the usual problems of translational motion in kinematic pairs between rigid bodies, but exacerbated by the compliance of the wire.
-As a revolute joint it works better, but it's somewhat prone to unwanted translational motion.
-I think it's usually possible to overcome this, but it takes some doing.
+As a revolute joint it works better, but it’s somewhat prone to unwanted translational motion.
+I think it’s usually possible to overcome this, but it takes some doing.

 In many cases, though, I think a flexure design may be more suitable